THE PATH is your space for making, meaning and momentum

 IMPACT | Individual Artist

-• Articulate projects to presenters, galleries, partners, and funding bodies.
+Articulate projects for presentation to galleries, partners and funding opportunities.

-• Design and deliver an artistic project, series, or body of work.
+Design and deliver an artistic project, series or body of work of your design.

-• Engage and learn about critique and capacity to discuss new work.
+Engage and learn about critique and expand the capacity to discuss your work.

 IMPACT | Broader Community